goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 ## So what is High Availability ?

+In the world there are some services that cannot stop, such as banks, social services, hospitals, youtube xD.
+In context of IT operations, the term High Availability refers to a system that is designed to avoid loss of service.

+To achive this we need

+- Eliminate single points of failure. we can do this by adding redundancy.

+- Network redundancy

+- Detect failures.

 ## So what is Load balancing ?

 Load balancing refers to efficiently distributing incoming network traffic across a group of servers, also known as a server farm or server pool